robinleathal/marqeta-example/README.md

 The Spring Boot service currently provides GET functionality for the following Marqeta objects:

 * Users configured in the Marqeta platform (Randy Kern)
+* Locate a single user for a given user token
 * Cards associated with a given user token
 * Transactions associated with a given user token